CycloneDX/sbom-utility/README.md

 # sbom-utility

-This utility was designed to be an API platform used initially to **validate CycloneDX or SPDX Software Bills-of-Materials (BOMs)** against versioned JSON schemas, as published by their respective communities, as well as customized schema variants provided by companies or organizations that have stricter BOM compliance requirements.
+This utility was designed to be an API platform used initially to **validate CycloneDX** or **SPDX Software Bills-of-Materials (BOMs)** against versioned JSON schemas, as published by their respective communities, as well as customized schema variants provided by companies or organizations that have stricter BOM compliance requirements.

-The utility has now grown to include a rich set of commands, listed below, that can be used to create filterable reports and extract data from BOMs that enables verification of information supporting [BOM use cases](#cyclonedx-use-cases) or any custom security and compliance requirements.
+The utility has now grown to include a rich set of commands, listed below, that can be used for create filtered reports in many formats (e.g., csv, md) using the utility's powerful, SQL-like **query** capability.
+These commands can  extract data from BOMs that enables verification of information supporting [BOM use cases](#cyclonedx-use-cases) or any custom security and compliance requirements.

 ## Command Overview